Roxy2d/Roxy2d.github.io/_pages/about.md

 About me
 ======
-My name is DanZhuo and I'm in my first year as a Ph.D. student in [the Big Data and Networking (DataNET) Group](https://fudan-datanet.mysxl.cn/) of the SONIC Laboratory, School of Computer Science at Fudan University, advised by [Prof. Xin Wang](https://xinwfudan.mysxl.cn/) and [Prof. Yang Chen](https://chenyang03.wordpress.com/).
+My name is Dan Zhuo and I'm in my first year as a Ph.D. student in [the Big Data and Networking (DataNET) Group](https://fudan-datanet.mysxl.cn/) of the SONIC Laboratory, School of Computer Science at Fudan University, advised by [Prof. Xin Wang](https://xinwfudan.mysxl.cn/) and [Prof. Yang Chen](https://chenyang03.wordpress.com/).
 I entered Fudan University in 2021 to begin my master's degree and in 2023 changed to my doctor's degree.
 My reserch interests including P2P network, ditributed storage network and machine learning.

 News